KHEngineering/RoboRio/faq/roborio.md

 The user can upgrade the firmware over Ethernet Tether/WIFI or USB.
 USB method is preferred and you should use that when ever possible, although we have had no problems updating the system over Ethernet/Wifi.

-The Image and Firmware will be provided via an FRC Tools Software installation by FIRST/NI.
-This must be installed on a Windows 7/8 computer running 32 or 64 bits.
+The Image and Firmware will be provided via an FRC Tools Software installation by FIRST/NI which can only be installed on a Windows 7/8 computer running 32 or 64 bits.
+While it is possible to flash the firmware from another non-windows computer using the website, the RoboRio Image tool is a windows only software and so windows must be used to image the RoboRio at the very minimum.

 ###Firmware Upgrade:
-   1. Connect to the RoboRio via USB
+   1. Connect to the RoboRio via USB and Power on the RoboRio
    2. login to the RoboRio webpage using your internet browser (You will need to have silverlight plugin).
-(Labview teams can use webpage of NI Max, Java/C++ teams must use WebPage).
+(Labview teams can use webpage or NI Max, Java/C++ teams must use WebPage).
-   3. http://10.xx.xx.2 when using ethernet or http://172.22.11.2 when using USB.
+   3. Navigate to http://roborio-TEAM.local (where TEAM rempresents your team number) or use http://172.22.11.2 when using USB.
 Login using "admin" as the user name and leave the password field empty.
 Click on the RoboRio icon and select upgrade firmware.
    4. Browse to the firmware you wish to use and apply (Typically in c:/program files(x86)/national instruments/shared/firmware/FXXX/
    5. The RoboRio will update the firmware, and if successful the new firmware version will be showed on the webpage.
 If not, just try again.